A center has an articulated curriculum for its educational programs and demonstrates a continuous process for improvement of its curriculum.

 A. Articulation of the knowledge, skills, attitudes, and values that it expects students to gain in their program.

-B. Evidence of alignment with ACPE Objectives and Outcomes
+B. Evidence of alignment with ACPE Objectives and Outcomes and if applicable, Certified Educator Competencies.

 C. Defined process for continuous review, assessment, and updates (action-reflection-action)